Top 5 Advantages of Donor-Advised Funds for Charitable Giving

 5. DAFs offer either recognition or anonymity.

-DAFs allow their donor confidentiality, should they choose it.
+DAFs allow their donors confidentiality, should they choose it.
 Grants from a DAF can be accompanied by the donor fund’s name for recognition, or they can be completely anonymous.
+DAF advisors may choose how they wish to be recognized (if at all) on a grant-by-grant basis.